Frequently asked questions about Ohio Home Education Notification procedures:

 A certified teacher or person agreed upon by the parent and superintendent reviews a portfolio of the child’s work.
-Contact PEACH for a list of qualified assessors (our list of assessors is composed of PEACH members or former PEACH members).
+Click here to download the PEACH Directory of Homeschool Assessors.

 To whom do I send my notification?

 A list of addresses for Greene County and surrounding school districts can be found by clicking on this link – Addresses for Notifications.

 Where can I find additional information about homeschooling in Ohio?